JieZheng-ShanghaiTech/TMELand/README.md

 * SBML: [SBML](https://en.wikipedia.org/wiki/SBML) is an abbreviation of Systems Biology Markup Language.
 It is a representation format, based on XML, for communicating and storing computational models of biological processes.
 Generally, we can use an SBML file that describes transcriptional regulations from the BioModels Database.
 [BioModels](https://pubmed.ncbi.nlm.nih.gov/16381960/) Database contains rich mathematical models of biological systems with a specific format.
 For more information, please refer to https://www.ebi.ac.uk/biomodels/.
   Due to the complication of SBML, we don’t show an example here.
 You can refer to the ‘ODE_SBML_models’ folder in TMELand code for a full example.

-* Single-cell data: for single-cell data, user should provide gene expression matrix and a pseudotime list of cells.
+* Single-cell data: for single-cell data, users should provide a 'gene x cell' gene expression matrix and a pseudotime list of cells.
+Moreover, for better analysis, users should prepare a gene name list and a cell name list in the plain text file.

 * TME: TME is a self-defined model using JSON format, which is used to save computed model and next reloading.
 We can save landscape only or landscape with paths.

-#### Main functions:
+#### Main functions summary:
 * Model visualization

 After loading your models, you can obtain the parsed and visualized results of your models.

+- GRN inference and editing

+For single-cell data, we incorporate a GRN inference algorithm and provide topology editing functionality to improve the reliability of the inferred GRN.

+- Model simulation

+For the acquired DE-based GRN model, we can simulate lots of trajectories to analyze the convergence.

 * Drawing landscape

 To draw a landscape, there are three steps:
-1. **Form ODE equations** (only needed for TSV models): by `DE-based GRN` button to generate ODE equations.
+1. **Form ODE equations** (only needed for topology-based models): by `DE-based GRN` button to generate ODE equations.

 2. **Draw**: this step corresponding to the `Draw` button, which includes simulation and default visualization (using the first two marker genes and setting visualization range from 0 to 3).